These are the best places to travel this summer

 The most useful inter-neighborhood boat route is the water taxi, which connects the downtown waterfront (Pier 50) with West Seattle’s Seacrest Park and the Alki neighborhood.
 The water taxi is for foot and bicycle passengers only.

 It runs hourly every day in the summer but only on weekdays in the winter.
-The fare for the 10-minute crossing is $5.75 for adults.
+Adult fares start at $US5 for the 10-minute crossing.
 Bikes can be brought on board for free.

 A second water taxi route takes visitors to nearby Vashon Island.
-The crossing takes about 15 minutes, and a ticket costs $6.75 for adults.
+The crossing takes about 22 minutes, and a ticket costs US$6.75 for adults.
 Bus service on the island is limited, and the hills are unforgiving to cyclists.

 The much larger Washington State Ferries serve foot, bicycle, and car traffic.
 The Pier 50 terminal offers routes to Bainbridge Island and Bremerton, which both make for excellent day trips from Seattle.
 Be sure to pick up a route schedule; you don’t want to miss the last ferry back to the city.